 - Computer programmer

 Employment Outlook and Salary Information

-Computer programmer employment is projected to increase 12% over the 2010-2020 decade, according to the Bureau of Labor Statistics (BLS) (www.bls.gov).
-The mean annual pay for programmers in May 2012 was $78,260.
-The BLS also reported a fast 22% growth rate for web developers (categorized with information security analysts and computer network architects) over the 2010-2020 period.
-Mean earnings for web developers in May 2012 were $66,100.
+Computer programmer employment is projected to decline 7% over the 2018-2028 decade, according to the Bureau of Labor Statistics (BLS, www.bls.gov).
+The median annual salary for programmers in May 2018 was $84,280.
+The BLS also reported a much-faster-than-average 13% growth rate for web developers over the 2018-2028 period.
+Median annual earnings for web developers in May 2018 were $69,430.

 Continuing Education and Certification Info

-Employers may prefer to hire computer programmers who have completed bachelor's degrees, although an associate's degree may be sufficient, especially when combined with work experience and professional certifications.
-Some positions, however, may require completion of a relevant bachelor's degree program, such as a program in information systems or computer science.
+Employers may prefer to hire computer programmers who have completed bachelor's degrees, although an associate's degree is often sufficient, especially when combined with work experience and professional certifications.
+Some positions, however, may require completion of a relevant bachelor's degree program in areas such as information systems or computer science.